quicwg/base-drafts/draft-ietf-quic-transport.md

 to at least the smallest allowed maximum datagram size of 1200 bytes by adding PADDING frames to the Initial packet or by coalescing the Initial packet; see
 {{packet-coalesce}}.
-Initial packets can even be coalesced with invalid packets, which an receiver has to discard.
+Initial packets can even be coalesced with invalid packets, which a receiver will discard.
 Similarly, a server MUST expand the payload of all UDP datagrams carrying ack-eliciting Initial packets to at least the smallest allowed maximum datagram size of 1200 bytes.